Warehouse-dev/universal-wh-redirector/readme.md

 A rather simplistic lib to remove the need to edit `hosts` file.

-Lib is proxying either `dinput8.dll`, or less common `iphlpapi.dll`.
+Lib is proxying either `dinput8.dll`, or a less common `iphlpapi.dll`.

 ## Supported titles